 The DPT curriculum is arranged in a lock-step sequence such that each succeeding course is dependent on the material taught in the preceding and concurrent course(s).
-Courses must be completed in the curriculum sequence for each semester in order to progress to the next subsequent semester regardless of reason.
 Students unable to progress due to academic performance may be offered an opportunity to return to the program on an individualized basis, with the requirements for re-enrollment stipulated within the student's return offer.
 Students unable to progress due to reasons other than academic performance, such as a lapse in professionalism, may be offered an opportunity to return to the program and will be evaluated on a case-by-case basis.
 No administratively withdrawn student will be allowed to re-enroll in the Doctor of Physical Therapy program without the written permission of the Dean.